 4. The pilot became 1989 TV movie L.A.
 Takedown; however, the wider series was eventually scrapped by the network.

 5. The name of L.A.
-Takedown robber Neil McCauley was eventually transferred into the movie known as Heat, where he was played by Robert De Niro.
+Takedown robber Neil McCauley was eventually transferred into the movie known as Heat.

 6. McCauley was based on a real-life criminal of the same name, locked in a struggle with cop Detective Chuck Adamson.